FBarrca/obsidian-handwritten-notes/README.md

 - PenandPdf (open-source, though abandoned)

 ### iOS

 I have not tested any editors on iOS, but I assume that the same editors as on Android will work.
 Please add to this list if you have tested any editors.

-## How to compile the plugin
+## 🛠️ How to compile the plugin

-First, install the dependencies with
+Kickstart with dependencies:

 ```bash
 npm i